Consult with University of the Ozarks's admissions department to confirm any application fees and information.

 |Standardized Test Scores||Considered|

-To apply, all applicants to University of the Ozarks must submit the following items.
-Double check with University of the Ozarks's admissions department to confirm all application materials and requirements.
+To apply to University of the Ozarks, all applicants must submit the following items.
+Make sure to check in with University of the Ozarks's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|